Prestige-Solution/teamspeak-web-query-bot/docs/installation.md

 ## Custom config
 Change the config files at ``/etc/supervisor/conf.d/`` the command to ``command=php <YOUR PATH>/artisan ...``<br>
-If you will handle more than 1 teamspeak server then increase at ``/etc/supervisor/conf.d/psbot.conf`` the value ``numprocs=1`` to your manged server count
+If you will handle more than one teamspeak server then increase at ``/etc/supervisor/conf.d/psbot.conf`` the value ``numprocs=1`` to your manged server count

 ## Start processes
 ```shell